-The profile of acute CPF toxicity has been extensively described (Eaton et al. 2008; Koshlukova and Reed 2014; Testai et al. 2010; US EPA 2014a).
-The database for the acute toxicity for CPF consists of Health Effects Test Guideline studies submitted to DPR by registrants as well as open literature studies that were considered by the current authors to be relevant and well-performed.
-Acute exposure to toxic levels of CPF results in the typical signs and symptoms of cholinergic toxicity: salivation, lacrimation, urination and defecation (Eisler 2007).
+The profile of acute CPF toxicity has been extensively described (Eaton et al., 2008; Testai et al., 2010; Koshlukova and Reed, 2014; US EPA, 2014a).
+The database for the acute toxicity for CPF consists of Health Effects Test Guideline studies submitted to DPR by registrants as well as open literature studies that were considered by HHA scientists to be relevant and well-performed.
+Acute exposure to toxic levels of CPF results in the typical signs and symptoms of cholinergic toxicity: salivation, lacrimation, urination and defecation (Eisler, 2007).